 - Smooth line: It leaves a consistent line, one that doesn’t bleed or gob up like some gel pens.

 - Fast drying, no smudges: This brand of marker dries fast.
 I won’t tolerate smeared lines and messy fingers.
 When a notebook is closed, a runny pen will leave smudges on the opposite page.
 Such a pity.

 Here are a few other markers that have become apart of my personal sketching style.
 I use them to add emphasis to my sketches when it’s necessary.
 The colors and shading are not superfluous, they add value by highlighting important areas and make them stand out among the rest of the sketch.
-They’re all about $2–3 each.
+None are more than $10, and most are less than $5.
 Listed from left to right.